awsdocs/aws-doc-sdk-examples/javav2/example_code/firehose/README.md

-# Kinesis Data Firehose code examples for the SDK for Java 2.x
+# Data Firehose code examples for the SDK for Java 2.x

 ## Overview

-Shows how to use the AWS SDK for Java 2.x to work with Amazon Kinesis Data Firehose.
+Shows how to use the AWS SDK for Java 2.x to work with Amazon Data Firehose.

 <!--custom.overview.start-->
 <!--custom.overview.end-->

-_Kinesis Data Firehose is a fully managed service for delivering real-time streaming data to AWS destinations and third-party HTTP endpoints._
+_Data Firehose is a fully managed service for delivering real-time streaming data to AWS destinations and third-party HTTP endpoints._

 ## ⚠ Important